1964 CONMEBOL Pre-Olympic Tournament

 The 1964 CONMEBOL Pre-Olympic Tournament took place during May and June 1964.
 It was the 2nd CONMEBOL Pre-Olympic Tournament.

 Bolivia, Paraguay and Venezuela did not participate.
 Argentina and Brazil qualified for the 1964 Summer Olympics.

 It is estimated that 328 people died in a stampede during the match between Argentina and Peru on 24 May 1964.

-Group stage
+Standings

-Playoff
+Second place play-off

-Brazil qualified for 1964 Summer Olympics.
+Brazil qualified for the Summer Olympics.